Chamonix, jewel of the Alps

 Chamonix Golf Course

-Located at the foot of Mont-Blanc, the Chamonix golf course is an 18-hole course offering spectacular views of the surrounding mountains, ideal for golf lovers.
+Located at the foot of Mont-Blanc, Chamonix golf course is an 18-hole course offering spectacular views of the surrounding mountains, ideal for golf lovers.

 Unusual activities